NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 I realise at this juncture I ought never to have responded the moment I realised you were coming at this from a perspective of pseudo-ironic chauvinism.

+----- __729.5__ -----2022-08-26 16:03:28+08:00:

+Please explain, then, the following selections from the same article, discussing Shaoxing, where gentry opposition in the county is clearly highlighted:

+> Shaoxing prefecture went into a panic at the approach of the “long hairs” (the Taipings).
+Despite Shaoxing’s strategic position at the entrance to eastern Zhejiang, Qing officials there were ill prepared.
+In particular, the relationship between the provincial government and the elites at Shaoxing City (the county and prefectual capital) worsened, in spite of the Taipings’ approach.
+In the spring of 1861, gentryman Wang Lüqian impeached several provincial officials.
+To fight back, Zhejiang Governor Wang Youling accused four powerful members of the gentry from Shaoxing of fraudulence and disobedience.

+> The Shaoxing gentry’s hatred toward the government was violently unleashed—a group of bodyguards of one Shaoxing local elite member murdered Liao before the ingress of the Taipings.

+No, these were not explicitly supporting the Taiping, but they were very clearly considering them a lesser concern than the Qing government.

+Should I be shocked that you've chosen to read this article entirely tendentiously?
+Probably not.

 ### 730: [Magical Michelada Mondays - Weekly Discussion Thread, August 22nd, 2022](https://old.reddit.com/r/VirtualYoutubers/comments/wuw70t/magical_michelada_mondays_weekly_discussion/), submitted on 2022-08-22 23:10:16+08:00.

 ----- __730.1__ -----2022-08-23 10:39:39+08:00: